jonatan-student/MastersThesisCode/README.md

 # Nanoscale Channel Flow & Reaction Simulator

 A minimal Octave + C++ toolbox for computing fluid flow in narrow channels and the steady‑state concentration of a reacting species.
+Some scripts may not work on on some computers as this was written to be compatible with macOS Seqouia 15.4.1 and has shown many bugs given any update.
+Basically this project is a case study in why apple should be banned from all scientific research.

 ---